 Some pillows are adjustable and allow fill to be added or removed from a zippered case.
 Adjustable types are most often filled with buckwheat hulls or similar materials that are easily removed or added to a pillow’s case (this won’t work with most latex or down pillows).
 If you’ve decided on an adjustable pillow, you’ll be able to dial in the loft (thickness) exactly to your preference.
 With non-adjustable types you’ll need to be a little more discerning in your purchase to be sure you’ve got the proper loft to suit your preferences.

 Sleep on it!

 A side sleeper needs a firm pillow with enough loft to support their neck and head while keeping their body in a straight, neutral sleeping position.
-Above all, your side sleeper pillow should be comfortable – trust your instincts!
+Above all, your side sleeper pillow should keep you comfortable and cool – trust your instincts!
 Experiment with different pillow types and find what works for you.